RTimothyEdwards/chipalooza_projects_2/README.md

 digital input, digital output, or analog operation by the program running the test.
 Because the number of digital outputs exceeds the 128-bit width of the logic analyzer, both "la_data_in" and "la_oenb" lines (which are effectively just additional output bits) have been used.
+But note that for each index, the "la_oenb" pin, when set to zero, forces the corresponding "la_data_in" line to zero, so it is important to make sure that no single IP block is controlled by both "la_oenb" and "la_data_in" of the same index, or else some configuration settings will be impossible to reach.

 Unlike the first test chip, this one has a standardized set of multiplexers on the GPIO analog pins, allowing each GPIO pin to access